EcoJulia/Phylo.jl/docs/src/man/plotting.md

 ```

 The `marker_group` and `line_group` keywords allow plotting discrete values onto
-nodes or branches within the phylogeny
+nodes or branches within the phylogeny.

 Let's randomly evolve a discrete trait for temperature preference on the tree,
 using `rand!` to add the modelled values to the tree's list of node data.